Friday, March 27, 2026

 Saturday, January 17, 2026

-Stories from Francis’s life make this conviction tangible.
-He once instructed a gardener to leave the edges of a garden untouched so that wildflowers could grow freely.
-Along the road, he would stop to lift small worms out of harm’s way so they would not be crushed.
-He preached to the birds, rescued “Brother Rabbit” from a snare, and treated even the most fragile forms of life with care and attention.
+Care for creation flowed naturally from Francis’ faith and from his deep love for God, whom he recognized as the Creator of all things.
+Because everything came from God’s hand, Francis learned to see all creatures as connected—and worthy of respect.
+Stories from Francis’s life make this vision concrete.
+He once told a gardener to leave the edges of a garden untouched so that wildflowers could grow freely.
+While walking, he would stop to lift worms from the road so they would not be crushed.
+He preached to the birds, rescued “Brother Rabbit” from a trap, and showed gentle care for animals that others might overlook.

 Resources: